-Microsoft .NET is an advance in programming technology that greatly simplifies application development, both for traditional, proprietary applications and for the emerging paradigm of Web-based services. .NET is a complete restructuring of Microsoft's whole system infrastructure and represents a major learning challenge for programmers developing applications on Microsoft platforms.
+Microsoft .NET greatly simplifies application development, both for traditional, proprietary applications and for the emerging paradigm of Web-based services. .NET is a complete restructuring of Microsoft's whole system infrastructure and represents a major learning challenge for programmers developing applications on Microsoft platforms.
 Part of .NET is a major new object-oriented programming language, C#.
 But learning the new programming language is only part of the challenge.
 The much greater challenge is learning the .NET Framework and all its capabilities.

 This four-day .NET Framework Using C# training class is designed to provide a sound introduction to the .NET Framework for programmers who already know the C# language and the fundamentals of Windows Forms.
 It is current to Visual Studio 2017, which now includes support for cross-platform development using .NET Core.
 The course focuses on core portions of the .NET Framework that are common across many application areas.
 Separate courses are available in specific areas, such as ADO.NET, XML Programming, Windows Presentation Framework, Windows Communications Framework and ASP.NET.

 The course starts with an introduction to the architecture and key concepts of .NET.
 It then discusses class libraries, assemblies, versioning, configuration, and deployment, which constitute a major advance in the simplicity and robustness of deploying Windows applications, ending the notorious "DLL hell."
 The next four lessons discuss important topics in the .NET programming model, including metadata, reflection, I/O, and serialization.
 Lesson 6 continues the discussion of the .NET programming model, covering memory management, asynchronous programming and application domains.
 Next comes a lesson on threading, which includes an introduction to the Task Parallel Library (TPL).